JOIN OUR NEW SUBSCRIPTION MODEL! Sign Up

 • Choice of any eight books per year

-– Alternative: The member will call the office when they would like a new book.
+– Customize*: The member will contact the office when they would like a new book.
+This includes all new releases and/or any hard copy books from the "All Books" section of the RFPA website.

-• Free ebook of any of the eight books selected
+• Free eBook of any of the eight books selected (upon request)

 • Standard Bearer subscription included